On a problem of optimal transport under marginal martingale constraints: A short proof of the variational lemma

-If follows that all but countably many elements of $A$ are right-accumulation points.
-Arguing the same way with left replacing right we obtain the desired conclusion. \end{proof}
+It follows that all but countably many elements of $A$ are right-accumulation points.
+Arguing the same way with left replacing right we obtain the desired conclusion. \end{pf}

-\section{Existence of a monotone martingale transport plan: the left-curtain transport plan}
+\section{Existence of a monotone martingale transport plan: The left-curtain transport plan}

-A short way to find a monotone martingale transport plan would be to take a minimizer of Problem \eqref{PrimalMart} for $c(x,y)=h(y-x)$ where $h$ is appropriate.
-Then one may apply Lemma \ref{GlobalLocal} to prove that this minimizer is monotone.
-This kind of argument will be encountered in Sections \ref{sec:optimal} and \ref{sec:general} below.
-Here however we find it useful to give a construction which yields more insight in the structure of the martingale transport plan.
-In particular it will also allow us to prove the uniqueness of a monotone martingale transport plan in Section \ref{sec:unique} and it does not require any assumptions on $\mu$ and $\nu$.
+A short way to prove that there exists some monotone martingale transport plan would be to take a minimizer of problem \eqref {PrimalMart} for $c(x,y)=h(y-x)$ where $h$ is chosen appropriately.
+Then one may apply Lemma~\ref{GlobalLocal} to prove that this minimizer is monotone.
+This kind of argument will be encountered in Sections~\ref {sec:optimal} and \ref{sec:general} below.
+Here, however, we find it useful to give a construction which yields more insight in the structure of the martingale transport plan.
+In particular, it will also allow us to prove the uniqueness of a monotone martingale transport plan in Section~\ref{sec:unique} and it will not require any assumptions on $\mu$ and $\nu$.

-For our argument, we reconsider the construction used in Proposition \ref{SimpleBasicExistence} and decide to transport the atoms $\delta_i$ of $\mu=\sum_{i}\delta_i$ to $\nu$ in a particular order, starting with the left-most atom and continuing to the right.
-It turns out that one can characterize the martingale coupling that we obtain in terms of an \emph{extended convex order} and \emph{shadow} introduced in this part (see Definition \ref{defi_ext} and Lemma \ref{MinimalImage}).
-These notions enable us to adapt the construction directly to the continuous case, thus making the approximation procedure used in Paragraph \ref{ConsMatPlan} obsolete.
+For our argument, we reconsider the construction used in Proposition~\ref{SimpleBasicExistence} and decide to transport the atoms $\delta_i$ of $\mu=\sum_{i}\delta_i$ to $\nu$ in a particular order, starting with the left-most atom and continuing to the right.
+It turns out that one can characterize the martingale coupling that we obtain in terms of an \emph{extended convex order} and \emph{shadow} introduced below (see Definition~\ref{defi_ext} and Lemma~\ref{MinimalImage}).
+These notions enable us to adapt the construction directly to the continuous case, thus making the approximation procedure used in Section \ref {ConsMatPlan} obsolete.